Tidal disruptions of close white dwarf binaries by intermediate mass black holes

 In the IP configuration (see Left Panel of Figure \ref{gw_IRNIR}), both $\phi_0 = 0^{\circ}$ and $\phi_0 = 45^{\circ}$ cases yield comparable GW amplitudes.
 This is because, in each case, one WD undergoes partial disruption while the other experiences a stronger disruption, leading to similar overall GW emission.
 However, $\phi_0 = 0^{\circ}$ produces a slightly higher amplitude.
 A similar trend is observed for $\phi_0 = 90^{\circ}$ and $\phi_0 = 135^{\circ}$, with $\phi_0 = 90^{\circ}$ again resulting in a marginally stronger signal.
 Overall, the percentage difference between the maximum(at the offset phase $\phi_0 = 13^{\circ}$ where both WD merge at pericentre) and minimum GW amplitudes among these cases is approximately $14.5\%$.
 The IR configuration (see right panel of Figure~\ref{gw_IRNIR}) exhibits behavior that is notably different from that of the IP configuration.
 Here, both WDs experience nearly uniform disruption for the various initial phases, leading to GW amplitudes that differ only marginally from each other.
 There is an approximate $4.6\%$ difference between the maximum and minimum amplitudes.

 The NIR configuration (see right panel of Figure~\ref{gwNIR}) exhibits interesting behavior.
 In this case, the signal duration is approximately $1$ minute, nearly twice that observed in the IR and IP configurations, where it is about $0.5$ minutes.
 This extended duration results from the combined effects of mass asymmetry and positional orientation.
 In NIR binaries, the lighter WD undergoes gradual stripping over an extended period, while the heavier WD is undisrupted.
 Moreover, the retrograde orientation reduces the efficiency with which orbital angular momentum is transferred to the disrupted stellar material, leading to slower debris dispersal and a more prolonged disruption process.
 The overall GW amplitudes for different initial phases, however, show only minimal variation.
-Notably, in the case of $\phi_0 = 45^\circ$, a nearly complete mass transfer from one WD to the other induces a small fluctuation of the order of $10^{-24}$ (which may not be measurable) in the GW amplitude, as illustrated in the inset of the right panel of Figure~\ref{gwNIR}.